Sharing is caring!

 Then trekking or simply wandering around Jatiluwih cascading Bali rice paddies is the answer to all your wishes.

-It’s not surprising that the Obama family, former First Family of the US have chosen to trek Jatiluwih rice fields on their visit to Bali.
+Not surprisingly, the Obama family, former First Family of the US, have chosen to trek Jatiluwih rice fields on their visit to Bali.

 Milijana Gabrić, the travel blogger form WorldTravelConnector.com walking in Jatiluwih Bali rice terraces